 Step 2: Click here to complete the FAFSA (Deadline March 10th).
 Print and submit the confirmation page to include with your scholarship application.

-Step 3: Click below to download form to complete your 40 hours of community service and submit verified hours with application.
+Step 3: Click below to download the form to complete your 40 hours of community service and submit verified hours with application.

 Step 4: Obtain homestead exemption from the LaPorte County Auditor’s office and submit with application: